 1. BH-AMF triggers NAS UE configuration update procedure to inform the MWAB-UE with the MWAB authorization status change.

-When MWAB-UE authorization status is changed from allowed to not-allowed, the BH-AMF may provide one of the following additional information in the UE Configuration Update Command message:
+When MWAB-UE authorization status is changed from allowed to not-allowed, the BH-AMF may provide one of the following additional information in the UE Configuration Update Command message based on e.g. operator local policy, location/time restriction for the MWAB, MWAB's location, current time:

 a) Indication that the MWAB-UE needs to be deregistered.